 “I know you mentioned you were going to be making a final decision by the end of the week.
 I just wanted to follow up with you to see where you are in the process.”

 Follow up once.
 If you don’t get a response, then follow up again a few days later.
 If you hear nothing back, don’t take it personally.
 You never know what’s going on inside the company.

 Reach Out to Your Connections

 If you still haven’t heard anything back, check your social networking connections to see if you know anyone who works at the company.
 If you do, ask them if they’ve heard anything about the status of hiring for the position.

 Understand That Silence is an Answer

 If a hiring manager hasn’t responded to multiple follow up attempts, then you need to read between the lines.
 Realize that “no answer” is your answer.
 Also, if you don’t hear back from the hiring manager, don’t attempt to track down his or her home phone or cell number, or personal email address.
 Instead, refocus your energy on other opportunities.

-Adams & Garth can help.
-As one of the leading employment agencies in Lynchburg, we work with some of the top employers throughout Central Virginia and we can connect with opportunities that are oftentimes not advertised.
+Need more help landing a new job that’s just right for you?
+Call Adams & Garth.
+As one of the leading employment agencies in Lynchburg, we work with some of the top employers throughout Central Virginia and we can connect you with opportunities that are oftentimes not advertised.